krupal-036/maverick-challenge-ai-health/README.md

     *   Connect the GitHub repository you just created.
 Render will automatically detect and parse your `render.yaml` file.
 3.  **Add Secrets**: Before finalizing, create a new **Environment Group** to store your secrets.
 Add all the key-value pairs from your local `.env` file here.
 Render will inject them securely during the build. **Do not commit your `.env` file.**
 4.  **Deploy**: Click **"Create New Blueprint Instance"**.
 Render will automatically run the `build.sh` script to set up your application and then use the `startCommand` to launch it.

-Any future `git push` to your main branch will trigger a new automatic deployment.